department-of-veterans-affairs/next-build/README.md

 8. Run `yarn dev`.

-You will now have a Next.js development server running at http://localhost:3000, which will refresh with changes to your local environment.
+You will now have a Next.js development server running at http://localhost:3999, which will refresh with changes to your local environment.
+(Note: your local port may differ if you changed the value for `PORT` in .env.local).

 ## Environment Flags